VGDSpehar/libremesh-virtual-mesh/README.md

 ## Monitoring and testing

 It is possible to add another VM in order to test/monitor the mesh.

-Simply open a new pane, and launch `./libremesh-virtual-mesh/launch-monitoring-vm.sh` Then set the VM like before, this time is using port *2204*
+Simply open a new pane, and launch `./libremesh-virtual-mesh/launch-monitoring-vm.sh` Then set the VM with :
+`setup-vm.sh 2204`

-In this monitoring VM (or in any other VM) you should be able to observe the star topology of the setup :
+In this monitoring VM (or in any other VM) you should be able to observe the mesh topology of the setup :

 `shared-state-async get wifi_links_info`

 You'll see that each VM is connected to the others on their wlan0-mesh interface, forming a mesh.